-- strawberries (fresh or frozen will work)
+- strawberries (fresh or frozen ~ both work well)

 - granulated sugar

-- Add the sugar and stir well.
+- Add all the sugar at once and stir well.

 - Remove from the heat and skim off any foam.